TZeys/RVCI/README.md

 ## Upcoming features and bugfixes
 - Proper GUI scaling, instead of a fixed size
+- Ability to map a knob to 'none'
 - Issue causing GUI to not properly display mapped programs if launched while a mapped program is not running